Didcot Railway Centre is a 21-acre site containing almost two centuries of railway heritage that is now preserved as a living railway museum.

 The centre has a dedicated and experienced Education Team who deliver high quality and enjoyable learning activities to school groups of all ages.

 Planning a day out for your pupils with us is simple, and our modular approach means that you can customise your day with us to exactly meet the requirements and interests of your children.

 Planning your visit is a simple four step process:

 We have a simple ‘one stop shop’ for booking – just click the button below, complete the enquiry form and our Visitor Services Team will respond to let you know the available dates for your visit.

-We know that kids love a train ride and with this in mind, we have introduced limited running days meaning that between February and October, a train wide will be available.
+We know that kids love a train ride and with this in mind, we have introduced limited running days meaning that between February and October, a train ride will be available.
 Depending on the date and the number of children, this will be either steam or diesel and your education team will advise what would be available.
 These are obviously the days that are most popular for our schools visits, so look in your diary and find a free Wednesday!

 Visits without a train ride are also available and can be arranged outside of the dates above in January and November.